almahamans/age-calculator-app/README.md

 ## Technology used:
 - Html5 > meta tags used to inhance SEO.
-- Css > used to do style and make the app responsive by using media query.
+- Css > used to do style and make the app responsive by using media query and flexbox.
 - JS > using DOM to manipulate html tags and create age function.

 ### Resources: